Guide to the Photograph Collection

 The Blake family photographs consist of three boxes, three cased volumes, and one oversize box.
 Most of the photographs in this collection are portraits of the Francis Blake (1850-1913) family, as well as photographs of family homes, all taken between ca. 1870-1910.

-There are also three cased photograph albums in the collection: two contain portraits of the Hubbard family and friends; and the third contains photos of Woodlands, the Hubbard' family estate in Weston, Mass.
+There are also three cased photograph albums in the collection.
+Two contain portraits of the Hubbard family and friends, and the third contains photos of Woodlands, the Hubbards' family estate in Weston, Mass.

 Photographers represented in this collection include Francis Blake, William A. Webster of Waltham, Mass., and Caro Studio of Boston, Mass., among others.
 The collection includes cabinet cards, cartes de visite, card photograph albums, tintypes, and paper-based photographs.

 This collection was removed from the Blake family papers (OFFSITE).
 Photos. #39.198-263 were given to the Massachusetts Historical Society in Jan.
 2001 with the Blake family papers by Benjamin Oliver Blake in Jan.
 2001.
 Part of this collection was acquired by purchase in Feb.
 2001; another part was given to the Massachusetts Historical Society by the descendents of Francis Blake, Jr.

 I. Loose photographs

 A. Individual portraits

 Inscription on back of photograph: "I think Papa liked this one best."

 Inscription on back of photograph: "Alexander Bassano/ 72 Picadilly W./ 1872?"